m50d/m50d.github.com/_posts/2016-07-13-the-other-half.md

 published: false
 title: The Other Half (Gundam Seed 20)
 ---
 And now for something completely different.
 We cut away from the action in the desert to the politics of PLANT, from Kira fighting for his life to Athrun talking to his fiancé.
+The contrast heightens our appreciation of these

 Except we don't.